atmtools/arts/doc/arts/guide.theory.radiative_transfer.rst

 Multiple steps
 --------------

-Now we are not always interested in the radiation at level 0, but quite often in the radiation at the end of the atmospheric path.
+We are not always interested in the radiation at level 1, but quite often in the radiation at the end of the atmospheric path.
 This, and the radiation at intermittent levels, can be computed as